VillegasMich/finance-tracker-SpringBoot/README.md

 ### 5. Check the API documentation ui

-Check the API documentation ui at http://localhost:8080/swagger-ui/index.html
+Check the API documentation ui at http://localhost:8080/swagger-ui/index.html when the server is running

 ## Database Schema